dkimhw/launch_school/js_109/js_109_written.md

 * Pass by Value

-  * Definition: Pass by value is when you pass a variable to a function call, that variable is not affected after the function gets executed no matter what the function does with it (think C)
+  * Definition: Pass by value means that when you use a variable to pass an argument to the function, the function cannot do anything that sets the original variable to a different value.
+No matter what happens in the function - the variable will still contain the same value that was passed to the function.

   * When you pass primitive values to functions - JavaScript is pass by value (they are immutable).
 No operation performed on a primitive value can permanently alter the value.